dmeehan1968/junie-explorer/.junie/guidelines.md

-# Workflow
+# WORKFLOW

-Replace the previously stated workflow with the following:
+Replace the previously stated 'workflow' with the following:

 1. Thoroughly review `<issue_description>`.
-2. Create an initial plan that includes all the necessary steps to resolve `<issue_description>`.
+2. Create a plan that outlines the implementation steps the necessary to resolve `<issue_description>`
-3. Only include testing steps in the plan if the `<initial_description>` explicitly specifies it
-4. Place your plan inside the XML tag `<THOUGHT>` within the sub-tag `<PLAN>`.
+3. Place your plan inside the XML tag `<THOUGHT>` within the sub-tag `<PLAN>`.
-5. Review the project’s codebase, examining not only its structure but also the specific implementation details, to identify all segments that may contribute to or help resolve the issue described in `<issue_description>`.
+4. Review the project’s codebase, examining not only its structure but also the specific implementation details, to identify all segments that may contribute to or help resolve the issue described in `<issue_description>`.
-6. Update the `<PLAN>` based on the review of the codebase
-7. Edit the source code in the repo to resolve `<issue_description>`, ensuring that edge cases are properly handled.
+5. Edit the source code in the repo to resolve `<issue_description>`, ensuring that edge cases are properly handled.
-8. Provide a summary of the changes made and the final status of the issue.
+6. Provide a summary of the changes made and the final status of the issue.
-9. Use the `submit` command to provide the complete response back to the user.
+7. Use the `submit` command to provide the complete response back to the user.

 ## Project Overview
 Junie Explorer is a full-stack web application built with Node.js and TypeScript that provides a simple interface to browse JetBrains IDE directories found in the user's cache folder.
 The application scans the `/Users/<username>/Library/Caches/JetBrains` directory and displays a list of all JetBrains IDE installations found on the system.